Effective September 2015; Revised June 2022

 f) Know and explain to others, when appropriate, their scope of practice, roles and responsibilities.

 g) Understand and seek clarification, when required, regarding the scope of practice and roles of other team members.

 Clients can expect that the regulated member works collaboratively to facilitate an integrated approach in the provision of quality services.

-Client-centered services refer to “a partnership between a team of health providers and a client where the client retains control over his/her care and is provided access to the knowledge and skills of team members to arrive at a realistic team shared plan of care and access to the resources to achieve the plan”.
+Client-centered services refer to “a partnership between a team of health providers and a client where the client retains control over their care and is provided access to the knowledge and skills of team members to arrive at a realistic team shared plan of care and access to the resources to achieve the plan.”